• Skip to content

 Poor health can both contribute to, and result from, homelessness and homelessness in early years can damage a child’s life chances.
 The physical and mental health needs of people are homeless is much worse than the general population, and they attend A&E much more frequently and use four times as many acute hospital services than the general population, with a high cost to the NHS and public services.
 The prevalence of behavioural and lifestyle risk factors such as smoking, poor diet, drugs and alcohol are also higher than in the general population.
 From the Office for National Statistics, the average age at death of a homeless person was 45 years for males and 43 years for females in 2018; compared to 76 years for men and 81 years for women amongst the general population.

-Homelessness is more likely in populations who already experience wider inequalities, for example, those with mental health or substance misuse problems, experiencing domestic abuse, involved with criminal justice system and those with multiple and complex needs, Gypsies and Travellers, sex workers, and migrant workers, refugees and asylum seekers.
+Homelessness is more likely in populations who already experience wider inequalities, for example, those with mental health or substance treatment needs, experiencing domestic abuse, involved with criminal justice system and those with multiple and complex needs, Gypsies and Travellers, sex workers, and migrant workers, refugees and asylum seekers.

 Homelessness is bad for all our health, and wealth.
 Homelessness is a measure of our collective success, or otherwise, in reducing inequalities.